WRC (video game series)

-World Rally Championship is a rally racing video game series.
-To date, three series of video games with the official license have been released.
+WRC, short for World Rally Championship, is a rally racing video game series.
+Licensed from the World Rally Championship organization, games in the series through 2025 were developed by Codemasters and published by EA Sports.
+EA, who had acquired Codemasters in 2021, opted to suspend further development of the series in April 2025, leading to the WRC organization to license the rights to further WRC games through Nacon by May 2027.

+The series is currently developed by Codemasters and published by EA Sports.
+To date, a total of seventeen main games have been released, with the latest game released on 3 November 2023.

 History

-The first series were published by Sony Computer Entertainment who owned the WRC license in the early 2000s.
+The first series was published by Sony Computer Entertainment who owned the WRC license in the early 2000s.
 These titles were all made by British developer Evolution Studios between 2001 and 2005.
 The series consists of five original games released exclusively for the Sony PlayStation 2 console, and one port for the Sony handheld PSP, all based on the World Rally Championship seasons from 2001 to 2005, using official drivers, cars and locations.

 The license then remained dormant until 2009 when Italian publisher Black Bean Games signed a four-year licensing contract.
 The second series then followed, which included five games published by Black Bean Games and developed by Italian developer Milestone between 2010 and 2013.
 These included four official WRC games based on seasons from 2010 to 2013, as well as a licensed arcade title, all of them released for Microsoft Windows, PlayStation 3 and Xbox 360.

 In July 2013 the license was picked up by the French publisher Bigben Interactive.
 Bigben hired Paris-based developer Kylotonn to work on the third series of games, which started in 2015 with WRC 5 and continued with WRC 6 in 2016, WRC 7 in 2017 and WRC 8 in 2019, based on the 2015, 2016, 2017 and 2019 World Rally Championship seasons.
 All four were released for Microsoft Windows, PlayStation 4 and Xbox One.
-A port of WRC was released for Android titled WRC the Official Game on Play Store on 4 December 2014.
+A port of WRC was released for Android titled WRC The Official Game on Play Store on 4 December 2014.

 WRC Promoter GmbH extended its licensing agreement with game developer Kylotonn until 2022, with WRC 9, WRC 10 and WRC Generations all confirmed to be released on the new-generation Xbox Series X and PlayStation 5 platforms.

 Codemasters acquired the exclusive license for WRC games in 2020, to start for games in 2023 and for five years after, with its planned first game to be released in 2024.
-EA Sports would be in charged for a partnership with the company after Electronic Arts being acquired in 2021.
+EA Sports were put in charge of a partnership with Codemasters after the latter's acquisition by Electronic Arts in 2021.
+In May 2025, it was announced that Codemasters had stopped development on future WRC titles, with EA Sports WRC being the last under the license.

+The World Rally Championship announced in May 2025 that they gave the rights to WRC video games to Nacon, who will create a complete reboot of the series with the first game planned in 2027.